Rent to Own With Bad Credit: Here Are Your Options

 Why rent to own can work with bad credit

-If your score falls below those thresholds, rent to own gives you a structured window of time, usually one to three years, to get your credit where it needs to be before you actually need to qualify for a mortgage.
+If your score falls below those thresholds, rent to own gives you a structured window of time to get your credit where it needs to be before you actually need to qualify for a mortgage.

 Your options for rent to own with bad credit